brianAray/BirdWatchingProject/README.md

 # Bird Watching Assignment

 >For this assignment, as an individual you must create the contents for a homepage of a bird watching website and generate the structural elements along with CSS styling.
-You can work together but each of you need to have made a webpage
+You can work together but each of you need to have made a webpage.
+It does not need to be hosted on a webpage or server.

 ### Requirements: